 Earn PQPs Towards Status

-Spending money on the United Explorer can help you earn MileagePlus status, even with the recent changes to the program:
+Spending money on the United Explorer Card can help you earn MileagePlus status, even with the changes that have been made to the program as of 2020:

 - Earn 500 Premier Qualifying Points (PQPs) for every $12,000 spent in a calendar year

 - Earn up to 1,000 PQPs in a calendar year through the credit card

-- The PQPs can be applied up to Premier Platinum status (though not to Premier 1K status)
+- Generally, the PQPs can be applied up to Premier Platinum status, though for 2021 they can also be applied towards Premier 1K status

-Ultimately this won’t get you that far towards status, but is better than nothing.
-As a reminder, here are United’s elite requirements:
+Ultimately this won’t get you that far towards status, but is better than nothing, especially with United’s reduced elite thresholds for 2021.

 Primary Car Rental CDW